 Part two ability to drive

-The first stage of the test involves your eyesight in which you must be able to read in daylight, a registration number that contains both letters and numbers.
+The first stage of the test involves testing your eyesight in which you must be able to read a registration number that contains both letters and numbers in daylight.

 Here are the following distances: